 The NSW Government is improving accessibility at Como Station.

-The Como Station upgrade we will be delivering, is another project from the Transport for NSW, Transport Access Program (TAP), an initiative to provide a better experience for public transport customers by delivering modern, safe and accessible infrastructure, especially to those with a disability, limited mobility, carers/parents with prams.
+The upgrade will be delivered as part of the Transport Access Program, an initiative to provide a better experience for public transport customers by delivering modern, safe and accessible infrastructure.

 - Two new lifts connecting the platform and commuter car park to the underpass